User interview analysis – turning raw data into insights effectively

 Turn raw data into insights

-This is what most people think of when it comes to interview analysis.
+The most common expectation associated with interview analysis is the conversion of raw data into valuable insights.
 Starting with a bunch of notes and recordings to extract valuable learnings.
-And indeed the transformation of raw data into insights is a central objective of the analysis phase.
+And indeed, transforming raw data into insights is a central objective of the analysis phase.

 While analysis makes raw interview data more actionable, it is important to note that this step doesn't generate absolute truths.
-At best, we have increased certainty about a hypothesis or approach.
+At best, it increases certainty about a hypothesis or approach.

 Get buy-in from stakeholders

-The second and non-obvious goal of the analysis phase is to achieve buy-in among stakeholders and get them behind the findings.
-Insights are only valuable if they are subsequently used as a basis for decisions.
-This requires that colleagues or clients truly understand, acknowledge and retain these insights.
+The second, less obvious objective during the analysis phase is to secure buy-in from stakeholders and rally them behind the findings.
+Valuable insights only make a difference if they become the foundation for decision-making.
+This requires that colleagues or clients truly understand, acknowledge, and retain these insights.

 A proven way to achieve that is to let stakeholders actively participate in the analysis instead of merely presenting results to them.
 The activity of analyzing interviews as a group is just as important as the resulting insights.